2 Corinthians 3: Verse 17

 Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.

 "Liberty" means freedom from the law (cf. Galatians 5:18) and the transformation of believers.

-In January of 2016, promoting his candidacy in the 2016 Republican Party presidential primaries, Donald Trump gave a speech at Liberty University citing this verse.
+In January 2016, promoting his candidacy in the 2016 Republican Party presidential primaries, Donald Trump gave a speech at Liberty University citing this verse.
 His reference to "2 Corinthians" as "two" rather than "second" caused some to doubt his Christian bona fides.
 Tony Perkins, president of the Family Research Council, had suggested this scriptural citation, in writing.

 Verse 18

 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.